3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 - Click update on your components
 - NOTE THIS CAN TAKE A LONG TIME - 10-20 minutes in some cases!
 Wait for it to complete

+## CROWSNEST
+A quick note on `Crowsnest` before we go further, the latest version is NOT compatible with this old Buster image used on this T300 printer.
+DO NOT UPDATE IT!
+IT WILL NOT WORK HERE!
+It is very importatnt to leave `Crowsnest` exactly as it is!!

+## ERROR TIME

-ERROR time, your version of klipper will only be partially updated & you'll probably get a big red warning saying `PROTOCOL ERROR!`
-& saying you need to update your MCU's!
+Your version of klipper will only be partially updated & you'll probably get a big red warning saying `PROTOCOL ERROR!` & saying you need to update your MCU's!

 Don't worry we're doing that now!

 ## UPDATING THE HOST MCU RPI & MCU FIRMWARE

-Now your system is updated & working you need to update the rest of the printer.
+Now your system is updated we need to clear those MCU errors, you need to update the rest of the printer.
 First up get back in to SSH & enter the below commands to update the MCU RPI to the same firmware version as the new Klipper.

 ```